JimPresent/InnovativeTechGame/README.md

 How to play
 ---------------
-Start the game and answer multiple-choice questions.
+Start the game and answer 12 multiple-choice questions.

-Each correct answer earns points contributing to your progress level.
+Each correct answer earns 1 point contributing to your progress level.

-Reach the Eco Master level to unlock the prize draw entry.
+Reach the "Eco Master" level to unlock the prize draw entry by reaching maximum score of 12.

+Click "enter Draw" to be automatically entered into a prize draw.

+Click "Exit" to close the app

-Build with
+Built with
 --------------
 Android Studio: Primary development platform.